 If it reads around 5 volts, your alternator is working correctly.
 The capacitor is what’s keeping your generator from working.
 Good news – these are even cheaper to replace than AVRs.

-A generator that won’t generate is no good to anyone.
+A generator that won’t produce power is no good to anyone.
 The good news is that you can often get yours running again by restoring its residual magnetism or reducing the load.
 Replacing minor parts like capacitors or circuit breakers may also do the trick.
 We wish you the best of luck in getting your lights back on!

 Thanks for reading through our guide.
 If you found it helpful, you might also like some of the related articles below.
 Happy browsing!